 96 UCAS Tariff points

-3 GCSEs at grade C/4 or above (or equiavalent) including English Language and Mathematics
+3 GCSEs at grade C/4 or above (or equiavalent) including English Language

 As well as a strong standard of written English, we also look for an interest and enthusiasm for the subject.
 This can be done in a variety of ways, either from an academic viewpoint, for example studying an economics related A Level, or through relevant work experience or placements.

 Candidates can demonstrate a real enthusiasm for the subject that goes beyond achieving good grades in exams.
 Examples of this include:

 - Attending workshops or seminars related to the chosen subject area